 Full Description

-This program provides the complete in-school portion of the Cook Apprenticeship program of the Ministry of Colleges and Universities (MCU).
+This program provides the complete in-school portion of the Cook Apprenticeship program of the Ministry of Labour, Immigration, Training and Skills Development (MLITSD.)

 Program Schedule

-The schedule for the Culinary Management program currently operates from Monday to Friday.
-In addition, some classes may begin at 7 a.m. and others may run until 10 p.m.
+The Culinary Management program offers classes from Monday to Friday.
+In addition, some classes may begin at 7 a.m., and others may run until 10 p.m.

 Your Field Education Options

-As part of the program, you will complete a 14-week industry externship.
+As part of the program, you will complete a 14-week industry work-integrated learning program.
 George Brown works with employers and industry partners to identify potential work experience opportunities.
-Students are also strongly encouraged to pursue self-directed industry work experience opportunities within Culinary Management they believe will provide the learning experiences they value and meet the learning outcomes of the program.
+Students are also encouraged to pursue self-directed industry work experience opportunities within Culinary Management they believe will provide the learning experiences they value and meet the program's learning outcomes.

-This valuable work experience can in turn be added to your resume.
-In addition to more formal on-the-job work experience, George Brown College endeavours to provide learning opportunities with real-world challenges and clients.
+This valuable work experience can, in turn, be added to your resumé.
+In addition to more formal on-the-job work experience, George Brown Polytechnic endeavours to provide learning opportunities with real-world challenges and customers.

 Courses